wbazant/markerAlignmentsPaper/paper.md

 diabimmune.tsv:3104340  G80329  5480    Candida_parapsilosis    19
 diabimmune.tsv:3104340  G80329  5533    Rhodotorula     3
 ```
-we are able to show that the presence of additional C. albicans is very convincing - the hits are in entirely different marker clusters. (edited)
+The above does not show that, but we are able to show that the presence of additional C. albicans is very convincing - the hits are in entirely different marker clusters.

 ### Potential application 1 - host blood meal